oscarludick/strategy-pttrn-ts/README.md

 Take the parts that vary and encapsulate them, so later you can alter or extend the parts that vary without affecting those that do not.

+### Desing principles
+* Identify the aspects of your application that vary and separate them from what stays the same.
+* Program to an interface, not an implementation.
+* Favor composition over inheritance.

 *This definition was obtained from the book [Head First Desing Patterns](https://www.amazon.com/-/es/Eric-Freeman/dp/0596007124)*